clarus/redux-ship/README.md

 * `selector` a selector to extract the useful part of the current state

 #### Example
-Get the current gif in the store:
+To get the current gif in the store:
 ```js
 const currentGif = yield* Ship.getState(state => state.randomGif.gifUrl);
 ```